 Click here to view the interactive module and related content for this image.

-Figure 2: (Top row left) Sagittal T1-weighted MRI of a patient considered for ETV.
-Relevant anatomy is labelled.
-(Top row right and bottom row) Sagittal and coronal T2-weighted MRI demonstrating the endoscope trajectory, shown in both views as a blue line.
-The entry point into the skull, foramen of Monroe, and target area of the floor of the third ventricle should be aligned.
+Figure 2: (Top Left) Sagittal T1-weighted MRI of a patient considered for ETV.
+Relevant anatomy is labeled.
+(Top Right and Bottom) Sagittal and coronal T2-weighted MRI demonstrating the endoscope trajectory, shown in both views as a blue line.
+The entry point into the skull, foramen of Monro, and target area of the floor of the third ventricle should be aligned.
 In this case, the lateral and third ventricles are dilated, as is the foramen of Monro.
 The procedure is much easier if the foramen is dilated and there is room to maneuver the endoscope.
 There is also adequate space between the dorsum sella and the basilar artery.
-This relationship should always be studied prior to surgery.
+This relationship should always be studied before surgery.

 ENDOSCOPIC THIRD VENTRICULOSTOMY